mehmetka/notebook/docs/technical/aws/uncategorized.md

 --

-Add new SSH public key to AWS EC2 Instance:
+## Add new SSH public key to AWS EC2 Instance

 - Create new Key-Pair on AWS Console (private key will be downloaded automatically.)
 - Change permissions of private key: ```chmod 600 private-key.pem```